Ridesharing Laws In Florida

 - Three or more moving violations in the past three years;

-- A misdemeanor for DUI, reckless driving, hit-and-run, or fleeing from a police officer in the past five years;
+- A misdemeanor for drunk driving, reckless driving, hit-and-run, or fleeing from a police officer in the past five years;

 - A misdemeanor for a violent offense, sexual battery or indecent exposure in the past five years;